ctp-eos/ctp-sci-courses/01: The Basics of CTP Energy Science (CTPSci)/The Basics of CTP Energy Science (CTPSci).md

 2) GCF and Thought
 3) Finding Someone or Something via Their GCF
 4) Embedding of GCF in Other Entities or C-energy Units
-5) GCF and Animals6) Higher Self GCF
+5) GCF and Animals
+6) Higher Self GCF
 7) Group C-energy Attraction (GCA)

 **Lesson 4 – Base Matter & Live Entities**